24/7 Emergency Service

 Is a power flush guaranteed to fix my heating?

-It fixes sludge-related problems - cold radiators, slow warm-up, kettling, pump wear.
+It fixes sludge-related problems — cold radiators, slow warm-up, kettling, pump wear.
 It will not fix a failed diverter valve, an airlocked combi, a dead thermostat or an undersized pump.
 A proper diagnostic up front tells us whether a flush is the right answer before we quote you for one.
-If it is not, we say so.
+If it is not, we say so and we will quote a targeted boiler repair or radiator replacement instead.
+Roughly one in eight enquiries we take is talked out of a flush at the diagnostic stage because the underlying fault is something else.

 Do you fit a MagnaClean during a power flush?

 We strongly recommend it and most customers say yes.
-A MagnaClean Professional 2 costs £180 extra fitted and catches iron oxide before it settles back in radiators.
-Without one, you lose roughly a year off the life of the clean.
-Cleaning the filter takes two minutes every six months.
+A MagnaClean Professional 2 costs £140 fitted at the same time as a flush and catches iron oxide before it settles back in radiators.
+An Adey MagnaCleanse with BoilerMag is £150 for a slightly higher-flow installation.
+Without a filter, you lose roughly a year off the life of the clean.
+Cleaning the filter takes two minutes every six months — pull the magnet out, wipe the black sludge off, refit.
+Most modern boiler warranties now treat a magnetic filter as a default requirement.

 What chemicals do you use for a power flush?

-Sentinel X400 cleaner and X100 inhibitor, or Fernox F3 cleaner and F1 inhibitor - whichever the boiler manufacturer specifies for warranty.
+Sentinel X400 cleaner and X100 inhibitor, or Fernox F3 cleaner and F1 inhibitor — whichever the boiler manufacturer specifies for warranty.
 Both are BuildCert-approved and compatible with all modern boiler heat exchangers including aluminium.
-We do not use cheaper unbranded cleaners.
+Dosing is calculated against the system volume per BS 7593:2019 (typically 1% inhibitor by volume).
+We do not use cheaper unbranded cleaners — the £15 saving on chemicals is not worth the risk to a £2,000 boiler.

 Book a Power Flush Today

 Fixed price before we arrive.
 Chemicals, inhibitor and a 12-month workmanship guarantee included.
-Gas Safe registered engineers, warranty-compliant certificate on completion.
-Call us - we will quote over the phone from a photo of your boiler and a radiator count.
+Gas Safe registered engineers, BS 7593:2019 flush certificate on completion.
+Call us — we will quote over the phone from a photo of your boiler and a radiator count.

 24/7 EMERGENCIES